Ffloriel/CRISPRAligner/README.md

 # Process FASTA files in the current directory with prefix "Erwinia"
 crispr_aligner Erwinia

-# Use built-in Phytobacter configuration
+# Use built-in Phytobacter configuration (no CRR4)
 crispr_aligner Phytobacter --bacteria phytobacter

 # Use a custom configuration file